01 of 05

 Smoking the Jalapeños

-The most important ingredient to chipotles is the smoke.
+The most important ingredient of chipotles is the smoke.
 You want to use a relatively mild wood for this.
 Fruit woods are great, as are hickory, oak, and pecan (the Mexican traditional wood).
 Make sure to have a good supply because the longer you smoke the peppers, the better the chipotles will be.

 It takes about 48 hours of dry heat to dry out a batch of chipotle chilies.
 Few people want to spend this much time smoking them so, you might consider transferring them to another appliance to complete the drying process.
 You can use either a food dehydrator or an oven.
 Either way, you need plenty of time smoking the peppers beforehand.